pxanthopoulos/dag-partitioning/README.md

 1. Build and install this project (see Building section).
 2. Build the original [dagP implementation](https://github.com/GT-TDAlab/dagP).
 Use this [config.py](https://gist.github.com/pxanthopoulos/b7891ce34dbefda2ad3499470e35b6fc) for building dagP, as well as the same external libraries that were built by this project.
 3. Compile the [driver](https://gist.github.com/pxanthopoulos/da18d9609d12eaa7b4b9923c962892e8) for dagP and link with the dagP library.
-4. Run the comparison script `python3 test/test-comp.py --baseline-executable /path/to/dagp`.
+4. Run the comparison script `python3 test/run-compare.py --baseline-executable /path/to/dagp`.

-*Note: Full reproduction instructions and result analysis tools will be added in future updates.*
+*Note: The comparison results and analysis tools are available in the test directory.*

 ## License